 - Develop content for both visitors and search engines.
 But, your focus should be on human visitors as they are the ones to pay you for your products or services.

 - Include breadcrumbs for eCommerce stores.
 It will help to increase the accessibility of your website.

-- Don’t forget Call-To-Action element.
+- Don’t forget the Call-To-Action element.
 You want your visitors to take some sort of action on your website.
 At least collect their email address.

 - Focus on the technical aspect of your website.
-Improve your page loading speed, provide easy navigation for visitors, create deep internal link structure, remove duplicate contents and avoid cluttered page layouts.
+Improve your page loading speed, provide easy navigation for visitors, create a deep internal link structure, remove duplicate contents and avoid cluttered page layouts.

 You don’t need an outstanding design for your website.
 Just an attractive website that helps your visitors resolve their problems with your products and services should be enough.

 But don’t ignore the basic UX concept you need to implement for your website.

 You’re Not Using SEO-Friendly CMS